 Matt Koch is a vice president at the U.S. Chamber of Commerce’s Global Energy Institute (Energy Institute).
-Koch is responsible for leading the Institute’s efforts to promote and expand support for the development of Canadian oil sands and access to Arctic resources.
-He is credited for building and managing the Energy Institute’s successful Partnership to Fuel America, a multistate, pro-North-American energy small business advocacy network.
+Koch is responsible for leading the Institute’s efforts to expand support for the construction of oil and gas pipelines, and the development of Arctic resources, along with promoting the important role Canadian energy resources have to the U.S. economy and energy security.
+He is credited for building and managing the Energy Institute’s successful Partnership to Fuel America, a multistate, pro-North-American energy stakeholder advocacy network.
 Koch also played a role in developing policy recommendations for the Energy Institute’s Energy Works for US platform.

-Koch travels widely in the United States and Canada to raise awareness of issues impacting American energy—particularly around access to oil sands.
+Koch travels widely in the United States and Canada to raise awareness of issues impacting American energy—particularly around the need for more pipelines and improving energy infrastructure.
 He has provided expertise and insight at events such as the Manning Center Conference in Ottawa, Canada, and the North American Energy Security Dialogue in Vancouver, Canada, and has shared thought leadership with local chambers of commerce, including the Detroit Chamber of Commerce’s Energy and Environment Committee and the MAKO (Missouri, Arkansas, Kansas, Oklahoma) Chamber Conference.

 Before joining the Chamber, Koch was director of Federal Relations at the American Petroleum Institute (API), where he was chief advocate and issue manager for all downstream and refining-related issues affecting the oil and natural gas industry.
 In addition, he directed API’s renewable fuels and environmental issue advocacy on Capitol Hill and with the administration.
 Koch was recognized for initiating and organizing an effective nontraditional coalition of food, feed, environmental, and energy businesses and trade associations to advocate on biofuels issues while at API.